YichenWangs/yichenwangs.github.io/cube-sound.md

 ## 3. Explorability:

-- To play a same note, chord or musical phrases, I found I could use different hand gestures.
+- To play a same note, chord, patterns or musical phrases, I found I could use different hand gestures.

 - During these tasks, I can continually discover new things by using this instrument.